 Go easy on yourself

 If there’s one thing you take away from this post today, it should be this.
-Whatever happens in the coming weeks and months, however it affects your mental health, remember not to be too hard on yourself.
-We’re all experiencing an incredibly unique and unexpected event right now.
-There is no right way to deal with it or manage your feelings and emotions.
-Just be aware that whatever you’re feeling right now is normal and you are not alone in feeling that way.
+Whatever happens, however it affects your mental health, remember not to be too hard on yourself.
+Life and the wider world is pretty crazy these days.
+There’s no right way to deal with it or manage your feelings and emotions.
+Just be aware that whatever you’re feeling is normal and you’re not alone in feeling that way.

-If you have anything you want to discuss, any questions about working from home or you want to speak to someone who understands, then please don’t hesitate to either leave a comment below or email me: hello@sarahwayte.com.
+If you have anything you want to discuss, any questions about working from home or you want to speak to someone who understands, then please don’t hesitate to email me: hello@sarahwayte.com.
 I’m always happy to lend an ear.